-Opiates are one of the deadliest and most difficult drugs to quit.
-There is rarely a recreational user.
+Opiates are one of the deadliest and most difficult drugs to quit, and there is rarely a recreational user.
 It is almost certain that when you start using opiates, you will become dependent on them and become addicted.
-This addiction will ruin your life by the means of taking all your money, your health, your friends and family, and all you have achieved in life so far and if you are one of the many statistics, your life.
+This addiction will ruin your life utilizing taking all your money, your health, your friends and family, and all you have achieved in life so far, and if you are one of the many statistics, your life.

 Becoming Addicted to Opiates

-Many addicts start off becoming addicted to opiates either by recreationally using pain medication or, because of their chronic pain, become dependent on their prescribed pain medication.
-Opiates that are commonly prescribed for pain are Codeine, Hydrocodone, Hydromorphone, and Oxycodone just to name a few.
+Many addicts start off becoming addicted to opiates either by recreationally using pain medication or becoming dependent on their prescribed pain medication because of their chronic pain.
+Opiates that are commonly prescribed for pain are Codeine, Hydrocodone, Hydromorphone, and Oxycodone, just to name a few.

 When it comes to abusing opiates, some have an intense euphoric rush when taken intravenously.
-The intense rush is followed by many side effects that are common in other opioid drugs:
+The fierce rush is followed by many side effects that are common in other opioid drugs: